Spain Student Visa

 Consulates look for means of at least 100% of IPREM for the student, with set percentages added per family member, so the funds file is built to that level.

-Under RD 1155/2024, university and higher-vocational students may work up to 30 hours per week; language-school students do not get that automatic right.
+Article 57 gives automatic compatible work to Article 52.1(a) higher-study authorisations, generally up to 30 hours per week; language-school students do not get that automatic right.

 Insurance